 How Do You Fix the Too Many Values to Unpack Error in Python

-This happens, for example, when you try to unpack values from a Python list.
+A common scenario in which the error “too many values to unpack” happens is when you try to unpack values from a Python list.

 Let’s see a simple example: